 - How much capital gains you have to harvest.
 Is it worth the hassle and accounting fees?

 - Whether it will bump you over the passive income threshold and whether you can attenuate the effects of that.
+For the ultimate tax ninja’s, you could even reduce tax further in Ontario or New Brunswick by deliberately harvesting and bumping yourself for the tax break of the beast.

 - Whether you think the capital gains inclusion rate will rise in the near future.
 If that happens, then this may be a narrowing window of opportunity.